 Please submit a cover letter, resume and three letters of reference (current supervisor highly recommended) to firstname.lastname@example.org.
 After a review of the written materials, interviews will be scheduled in January.
 We welcome questions regarding our Training Program.
 For further information, call the Center for Wellness at 617-989-4390 Mon-Fri, 8:30 am - 4:30 pm, or email email@example.com

-Disability Services is committed to providing support for students with disabilities so they may participate fully in the life of the community.
-Students with physical, medical, psychological, and learning disabilities are eligible to utilize Disability Services to arrange for reasonable accommodations, such as testing modifications and tutoring.
-To receive services, an individual must voluntarily disclose his or her disability, provide documentation as required by the institution, and request specific services.
+Accessibility Services is committed to providing support for students with disabilities so they may participate fully in the life of the community.
+Students with physical, medical, psychological, and learning disabilities are eligible to utilize Accessibility Services to arrange for reasonable accommodations.
+To receive services, an individual must voluntarily disclose their disability, provide documentation as required by the institution, and request specific services.
 At Wentworth, students with disabilities are fully integrated into the campus community.

 Location: Watson Hall Room 003